 This plant doesn't appreciate being over-watered.
 Excessively wet soils will usually result in root rot.
 Young plants benefit from watering to keep the soil lightly moist, but once mugwort is well-established, it's pretty drought-tolerant.

 Temperature and Humidity

 This species is known for surviving across a wide range of temperatures.
 If you live in a region that experiences high heat and humidity during the summer, however, the foliage can begin to droop and won't look as healthy.
 The thick and tall stems can be prone to flopping too.

 Mugwort can be easily propagated via basal cuttings or by dividing the rhizomatous roots.

 Division of the roots can be done in the spring (before the new foliage appears) or fall, and establishing a cutting is best done in the late spring when new growth starts to appear.

 Mugwort harvesting can be done at different times of the year, depending on how you plan to use it.
 It's most commonly harvested in the fall in advance of the first frosts.
 The top third of the plant can be cut off and hung in a dry and shady position to dry out.

 Mugwort seeds are best sown close to the soil surface in the early spring after a period of cold stratification.
 They appreciate plenty of light and should be kept moist.

-Like most herbs, Mugwort will thrive with repeated prunings throughout the growing season.
-You can take up to a foot off the top which will encourage branching and help give mugwort its appealing shrubby look.
+Like most herbs, mugwort will thrive with repeated pruning throughout the growing season.
+You can take up to a foot off the top, which will encourage branching and help give mugwort its appealing shrubby look.
 In regions with colder winters, this plant can also be cut back to the ground for overwintering.
 New shoots will begin to show in mid-spring once they are two to three feet tall, you should begin the pruning process.